What To Do At Cruise Port Costa Maya Mexico?

 I haven’t faced scams on this port, but unfortunately, I have read about scams on Costa Maya.
 Scams can happen to ANY TOURIST ANYWHERE in the world, so my recommendation is when you visit Mahahual or any other place:

 Mahahual Beach, near the Costa Maya cruise port in Mexico, is a small beach town just 10 minutes away by car or a 30-minute walk.
-You can take a taxi or bus shuttle from the cruise port exit area to get there.

-Is Mahahual worth visiting?
+Is Mahahual Worth Visiting?

 If you want a more authentic experience, I do recommend visiting Mahahual.
 Mahahual Beach used to be a fishing village and has quickly become a popular stop for sailors visiting the cruise port of Costa Maya, Mexico.
 This town is just a block long by the ocean, with one street where you can find:

-I visited Mahahual in June and it was very cloudy with a few rain showers.
+I visited Mahahual in June, and it was very cloudy with a few rain showers.
 The best time to visit is during the dry season from November to April.

 Although sargassum affects many beaches, Mahahual takes some measures to keep the coast clean.
 They use fishing nets to keep the sargassum from getting onto the beach, and they mentioned that they clean the contained beach area daily.
-You can see the sargassum collected outside the water.
-This fishing net also works as a wave breaker to create a perfect calm water area for visitors.

 The Cruise Port Costa Maya Mexico, is adorable and offers several things to do for a relaxing port day.
 However, as with many other cruise ports, the vibe inside the port is not an authentic cultural experience.